isomerpages/moe-bendemeerpri/_mk-at-bendemeer/About Mk at Bendemeer.md

 Your child will develop listening, speaking and early reading and writing skills in English and one of the 3 official Mother Tongue Languages – Chinese, Malay and Tamil Language.

+### The MK Logo

+The colours and the symbol of a kite is inspired by the idea that MK is the wind that enables each child – a coloured kite- to soar to a strong start.

+The three colours represent the educators, partners and the curriculum, which are integral to the holistic growth and development of the child.
+The vibrant colours reflect our beliefs about children –that thtey are active, curious and competent learners.

+The flying kite in our logo represents our children soaring to greater heights, with the strong foundation they have built in the MOE Kindergartens.
+The two kite tails symbolize the fun and learning that children will experience in the MOE Kindergarten.

+### Our Vision, Mission & Values